Attila Haris

-Attila Haris (born 23 January 1997) is a Hungarian football player who plays for Szeged.
+Attila Haris (born 23 January 1997) is a Hungarian professional footballer who plays as a midfielder for Nemzeti Bajnokság II club Kecskemét.

 Career

-On 24 May 2015, Haris played his first profession match for Ferencváros TC in a 1–0 win against Budapest Honvéd in the Hungarian League.
+On 24 May 2015, Haris played his first professional match for Ferencvárosi TC in a 1–0 win against Budapest Honvéd in the Hungarian League.
 On 1 February 2016, Haris was loaned to Soroksár SC.
 He played for them until Ferencváros TC gave him to Balmazújvárosi FC on 30 June 2017.

 On 6 January 2023, Haris signed a three-and-a-half-year contract with Paks.